Welcome to Summer Session!

 Need Room to Zoom?

-If you’re taking a mix of online and on-campus classes – or are considering doing so for winter quarter – you can count on having a place to Zoom on campus.
+If you’re taking a mix of online and on-campus classes, you can count on having a place to Zoom on campus.
 We've designated several spaces on campus where you will find power outlets and a good Wi-Fi signal.
 Look for the Zoom Spaces sign or check the map to find a location that's convenient for you.

 Earlier Messages and Announcements